IBM-Bluemix-Docs/third-party/service-broker.md

 {:download: .download}
 {:external: target="_blank" .external}

-# Step 3.
-Developing and hosting your service brokers
+# Developing and hosting your service brokers
 {: #step3-osb}

 By using the metadata you exported from the resource management console, you can build one or more new service brokers in the programming language of your choice.